 - IPTVTOPS – Rating 5/5 ( 43 Reviews )

-The previous few tutorials have focused on Quick Test Professional’s Keyword view, which was crucial in understanding the structure of a Quick Test Professional test and introduced ways to tailor tests to fit our needs.
+Earlier tutorials have honed in on Quick Test Professional’s Keyword view, which was essential in apprehending a Quick Test Professional test’s structure and introducing methods to modify tests to meet our requirements.

-In the next few tutorials, we will focus on this process.
-Today’s topic is the first step in this process, which is the “Record and Run settings”.
-We will explore why it is important and how it can affect a test.
+In upcoming tutorials, we will emphasize this process.
+Today’s subject is the first phase in this process, namely the “Record and Run settings”.
+We will delve into why it is crucial and how it can influence a test.

 What You Will Learn: